quinnmax/situate/readme.md

 #### Specifying separate directories and including file lists

-If you would like to use a subset of the available training and testing data present in separate directories, you can specify both separate folders and a folder contain file lists.
+If you would like to use a subset of the available training and testing data present in separate directories, you can specify both separate directories and a directory contain file lists.
 Parameters should be set as below:

 	"directory_train"                  : "folder_a/",
 	"directory_test"                   : "folder_b/",